vince-ermitano/leetcode_submissions/README.md

 - Can make code simpler and easier to understand.
 Allows a bigger problem to be solved by breaking the problem into smaller problems.

+### 1D Dynammic Programming
+- Dynamic Programming is a technique used to solve problems by breaking them down into overlapping subproblems and storing the results to avoid redundant calculations.
+1D DP refers to problems where only a 1D array (or a single variable) is needed to store intermediate results.
+- Key Concepts:
+  - State Definition:
+    - Define dp[i] to represent a meaningful subproblem.
+    - Example: dp[i] could store the maximum profit at index i, the number of ways to reach index i, etc.
+  - Transition Formula:
+    - Find a recurrence relation to build the solution iteratively.
+    - Example: dp[i] = dp[i-1] + dp[i-2] (Fibonacci sequence).
+  - Base Case:
+    - Identify initial values needed to start the DP process.
+    - Example: dp[0] = 1, dp[1] = 1 for Fibonacci.
+  - Optimization:
+    - Sometimes, instead of storing an entire array, we can use only a few variables if the problem only requires the last few computed values.
+    - Example: dp[i] only depends on dp[i-1] and dp[i-2], so we can use two variables instead of an array.
+- Key Takeaways:
+  - 1D DP often involves iterating over an array and updating a dp[i] state.
+  - Space Optimization: If a problem only depends on the last 1-2 computed values, store only those instead of the entire DP array.
+  - Common Patterns:
+    - Subsequence problems → Compare previous elements (dp[i] = max/min(dp[i-1], …))
+    - Counting problems → Sum the ways to reach dp[i]
+    - Partitioning problems → Use dp[i] to track the best result up to i
+  - Problems include: Fibonacci, Climbing Stairs, House Robber, Coin Change, Maximum Subarray (Kadane’s Algorithm), etc.

 ## Quick Notes:
+### General
+- $$\frac{l + r}{2} = l + \frac{(r - l)}{2}$$ (when calculating mid-point for binary search, avoid overflow from calculating $${l+r}$$

 ### Python
 - Can access key-value pairs in dictionary with .items()
 - tuples have value equality so you can compare tuples by value